ZuhebNadeem/React-Course/Section 9 (NY) - Practice Management App/Notater.md

 ### Making Projects Selectable & Viewing Project Details

 - All that data should be received here as props.
 So here I expect to get the project prop, which should be such a project object so that here we can output project title and so on.
+- That's the JavaScript code you can use for finding an element in an array by ID.
+Find like map is a method built into Vanilla JavaScript that takes a function as an argument, a function that will be executed for every element in this array.
+And that function then should return true if we found the element we were looking for.
+And in that case, find will return that element and it's therefore then this found element that will be stored in selected project.
 -